-Process
+Professional Paper Process

-1. Students should talk with several faculty members about possible topics that are of interest to them, and then choose one faculty member and ask them if they would be willing to serve as their Primary Professor (advisor and mentor for Professional Paper I and II).
-A list of potential professional paper topics and faculty interests is on the DPH pro paper webpage.

-2. Before registering for MPH 6991, students should set up an initial meeting with their Primary Professor to finalize their topic.
+- 1. Students should talk with several faculty members about possible topics that are of interest to them, and then choose one faculty member and ask them if they would be willing to serve as their Primary Professor (advisor and mentor for Professional Paper I and II).
+A list of potential professional paper topics and faculty interests is on the DPH professional paper webpage. - 2.
+Before registering for MPH 6991, students should set up an initial meeting with their Primary Professor to finalize their topic.
 At that meeting the student and their Primary Professor should together complete the Integrated Learning Experience (ILE) Agreement and Concept Form.
-The Primary Professor will then submit the completed form to the Student Services Coordinator.

-3. Students should find out what section of MPH 6991 their Primary Professor is teaching and register for that section.

-4. Students will work with their Primary Professor over two semesters to complete their professional paper project.

-5. Both courses (MPH 6991 and 6992) cannot be taken concurrently in the same semester without approval.

-6. A paper and a poster presentation are required for completion of MPH 6992.
+The Primary Professor will then submit the completed form to the Student Services Coordinator. - 3.
+Students should find out what section of MPH 6991 their Primary Professor is teaching and register for that section. - 4.
+Students will work with their Primary Professor over two semesters to complete their professional paper project. - 5.
+MPH 6991 and 6992 cannot be taken concurrently in the same semester without approval. - 6.
+A paper and a poster presentation are required for completion of MPH 6992. - 7.
+For more details, please refer to the Professional Paper Guidelines of MPH 6992.
+If a U is conferred to either course, the course must be retaken.

-Exhibit 6.
-Professional Paper Prerequisites

-Prerequisites for MPH 6991 - Professional Paper I

-MPH 6000 Public Health Practice

-MPH 6002 Ethics and Law in Public Health

-MPH 6011 Introduction to Epidemiology

-MPH 6020 or MPH 6702 Research/Epid Research Methods

-BIOS 7021 Biostatistics for Health Professionals I (Epid only)

-MPH 6013 Behavioral Sciences and Health Education (Health Behavior only)

-Prerequisites for MPH 6992 - Professional Paper II

-MPH 6991 Professional Paper I

-MPH 6010 Fundamentals of Environmental Health

-MPH 6013 Behavioral Sciences and Health Education

-MPH 6035 Interdisciplinary Rural Health

-BIOS 7021 Biostatistics for Health Professionals I

-BIOS 7022 Biostatistics for Health Professionals II (Epid only)

-Current students should refer to the Professional Paper Guidelines for more details.
-These guidelines and an example of a completed professional paper are available on the DPH website.

 Students receive a S for "Satisfactory" or a U for "Unsatisfactory" for both classes.
 Unsatisfactory represents a failure to pass.
-To progress to Professional Paper II, a student must receive a S for Professional Paper I. Upon successful completion of Professional Paper II, a student will be awarded a S. Credits from MPH 6991 are not assigned until completion of MPH 6992.
-If a U is conferred to either course, the course must be retaken.
+To progress to Professional Paper II, a student must receive a S for Professional Paper I. Upon successful completion of Professional Paper II, a student will be awarded a S. Credits from MPH 6991 are not assigned until completion